 The Pathways Clearinghouse, an investment of the Office of Planning, Research, and Evaluation in the Administration for Children and Families within the Department of Health and Human Services, identifies interventions that aim to improve employment outcomes, reduce employment challenges, and support self-sufficiency for populations who are low income, especially recipients for public programs such as TANF.
 The Pathways Clearinghouse was designed for use by direct employment service providers and TANF administrators.
 Potential users also include policymakers and researchers.

-The Department of Labor’s Clearinghouse for Labor Research and Evaluation (CLEAR)’s mission is to make research on labor topics more accessible to practitioners, policymakers, researchers, and the public more broadly so that it can inform their decisions about labor policies and programs.
-CLEAR focuses a range of labor policies and programs including on workforce system, workforce training, unemployment insurance, worker benefits, and retirement.
+The Department of Labor’s Clearinghouse for Labor Research and Evaluation (CLEAR)'s mission is to make research on labor topics more accessible to practitioners, policymakers, researchers, and the public more broadly so that it can inform their decisions about labor policies and programs.
+CLEAR reviews literature across a range of labor-related topics, including on employment and training, health and safety, worker benefits, and employer compliance.

 How does the Pathways Clearinghouse estimate the effects of an intervention?